Importing Existing Layer(s)

 -

-In the Map Fields section, map the existing attributes of the imported layer to the required fields for the Boundary Layer.
-You can use the drop-down options in each cell to specify the targeted fields.
+You have to map the existing attributes of the imported layer with the required fields for the Boundary Layer.
+In the Map Fields section, you will be able to specify the targeted fields from the drop-down at each cell.

 -